Dan Jarvis: Parliamentary career

+Member of Parliament

 He was elected for Barnsley Central with a 60.8% share of the vote on a turnout of 36.5% in the by-election held on 3 March 2011.

 During his maiden speech on the 2011 budget, Jarvis called for a change in economic policy including "a plan to get jobs and to help families feeling the squeeze".
 He also referred to Parachute Regiment colleagues who had been killed in action and argued that the UK and US should put forward reconciliation in Afghanistan.
 He joined the Business, Innovation and Skills Select Committee on 21 March.
 Jarvis spoke in a debate about NHS reforms in May 2011, paying emotional tribute to the doctors and nurses who cared for his wife, who had died the previous year, and feared an "ideological free-market agenda" which he said would undermine "all that is great about the NHS".

 In October 2011, Jarvis was appointed shadow arts minister, part of the shadow culture, media and sport team led by Harriet Harman; he moved to become shadow youth justice and victims minister in Labour leader Ed Miliband's October 2013 shadow cabinet reshuffle.

 Following the Labour Party's defeat in the 2015 general election, and the resignation of Ed Miliband, media speculation about candidates for the party's leadership election included Dan Jarvis alongside several other MPs.
 However, he quickly announced that he was not going to run, saying that he needed to put his young family first; he had recently remarried after losing his first wife to cancer.

 Jarvis voted along with 66 other Labour MPs for military action in Syria against ISIL in December 2015, arguing that the decision was "finely balanced" but that he did not believe the UK could pursue existing operations against ISIS without being able to attack ISIS's command centres on the other side of the Syrian border.
 He had previously opposed military action against the Assad regime in Syria in 2013.

-Jarvis campaigned for a remain vote in the European Union membership referendum, whilst his constituency was heavily in favour of Brexit.
-Jarvis voted to trigger Article 50, stating that the referendum result and his own constituents' views must be respected rather than ignored.
+Jarvis campaigned for a remain vote in the European Union membership referendum; his constituency voted heavily in favour of Brexit.
+Jarvis voted to trigger Article 50, stating that the referendum result and his constituents' views must be respected.

+Shadow Minister for Security

+In the 2023 British shadow cabinet reshuffle, he was appointed Shadow Minister for Security.

-Mayoralty
+Mayoralty (2018–2022)

+Candidacy

 Jarvis was elected Mayor of the Sheffield City Region in 2018.
+He was the first directly elected mayor of the Sheffield City Region, receiving 48% of the vote in the first count and securing his position after the second count against Tory rival Ian Walker.
+Jarvis successfully challenged Labour's decision to prevent him from holding dual public offices.

 Upon taking office, he became entitled to the style of Mayor.
-On 20 September 2021 he announced he would not be standing for re-election at the 2022 South Yorkshire mayoral election.
-He will remain an MP.
+On 20 September 2021 he announced he would not be standing for re-election at the 2022 South Yorkshire mayoral election. but would remain an MP.